sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 If redeploying doesn't help:
 1. Go to the latest deployment
 2. Click "View Build Logs"
-3. Look for any errors related to the configuration
+3. Look for any errors related to the configuration or missing files
+4. Pay special attention to path-related errors

 #### 3. Verify Project Settings